Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print (c2.re)  # => 42.0
     print (c2.im)  # => 3.1400001049041748
 ```

-You can overload methods in structs and classes and also overload module-level functions.

-Mojo doesn't support overloading solely on result type, and doesn't use result type or contextual type information for type inference, keeping things simple, fast, and predictable.
-Again, if you leave your argument names without type definitions, then the function behaves just like Python with dynamic types.
-As soon as you define a single argument type, Mojo will look for overload candidates and resolve function calls as described above.

-Although we haven't discussed parameters yet (they're different from function arguments), you can also overload structs, functions and methods based on parameters.
+Although we haven't discussed parameters yet (they're different from function arguments), you can also overload functions and methods based on parameters.

-For other examples, which shows method and function overloading in the same program, see `employee.mojo` and `overloading2.mojo`.
+For other examples, which show method and function overloading in the same program, see `employee.mojo` and `overloading2.mojo`.
-(Use employee.mojo as an example of overloading normal methods or functions.)

 ### 7.4.2 Overloaded operators
 (??
 First make an exercise/example for Rectangle with the area and perimeter methods, then overloading_operators with only __add__).